 In addition to this incomplete list of benefits of visualization for your project, perhaps the most compelling (especially in recent years) are new requirements by public agencies to include 3D visualization as part of a public outreach strategy.
 These requirements have led to incredible growth and innovation for visualization in transportation and other civil projects.

 Visualization is a powerful tool for infrastructure projects with surprising returns on investment (ROI).
-With Beyond CAD this only becomes more powerful and efficient and finally puts photorealistic 3D visualization in the hands of those designing the projects.
+With Beyond Typicals this only becomes more powerful and efficient and finally puts photorealistic 3D visualization in the hands of those designing the projects.